ClaudeBot/ClaudeBot/README.md

 ## Scripts

 ClaudeBot neither relies on nor supports the old [`hubot-scripts`](https://github.com/github/hubot-scripts) repository.
-Scripts may be added via NPM and `external-scripts.json`, or through the `scripts/` directory ([search NPM](https://www.npmjs.com/search?q=hubot-) or visit the [organisation](https://github.com/hubot-scripts) for a list of available scripts).
+Scripts may be added via npm and `external-scripts.json`, or through the `scripts/` directory ([search npm](https://www.npmjs.com/search?q=hubot-) or visit the [organisation](https://github.com/hubot-scripts) for a list of available scripts).
 We strongly discourage the use of `hubot-scripts`.

 ## Commands